eShine Boat Care

 Terms used on this page:

-Boat License Most common way to identify a pleasure boat.
-Pleasure boats may also be registered. (more)
+Boat Licence Most common way to identify a pleasure boat.

-CBSA Canadian Border Services Agency (was Customs & Immigration)
+CBSA Canadian Border Services Agency (customs) [Locations] 1-800-461-9999, (506) 636-5064

 Compliance Label No longer required to verify boat construction standards. (more)

 Duty Federal tax may be charged depending on country of manufacture.
+No duty on boats made in Canada, U.S., or Mexico

 FORM 1 Trailer - Vehicle Import Form